lowczarc/blog.lancelot.life/implementing_a_minimal_lisp_to_learn_lisp/index.md

 A naive recursive function for fibonnacci
 :::

-A lambda take only one parameter but you can define multiple arguments functions by nest them.
+A lambda takes only one parameter but you can define multiple argument functions by nesting them.

 ```mini-lisp
 (def range